kimtth/awesome-azure-openai-llm/README.md

   1. Language Is Not All You Need: Aligning Perception with Language Models [Kosmos-1](https://arxiv.org/abs/2302.14045)
   1. [Kosmos-2](https://arxiv.org/abs/2306.14824): Grounding Multimodal Large Language Models to the World

+- Microsoft: BEiT-3
+  - [BEiT-3](https://arxiv.org/abs/2208.10442): Image as a Foreign Language: BEiT Pretraining for Vision and Vision-Language Tasks

 - TaskMatrix.AI
   - [TaskMatrix.AI](https://arxiv.org/abs/2303.16434): Completing Tasks by Connecting Foundation Models with Millions of APIs